Differentiable Uncalibrated Imaging: Introduction

 \subsection{Paper organization}

 In Section \ref{sec:framework} we present the optimization problem which models joint calibration and image reconstruction.
 We first model measurements as continuous functions and then show how to learn these measurement representations.
 We show how implicit neural networks and splines can both be used as representations.
-Section \ref{sec:experiments} experimentally verifies that when there is measurement coordinate uncertainty, our proposed method yields significantly improved reconstructions.
-The computer experiments are performed on 2D and 3D CT.
+Section \ref{sec:experiments} numerically verifies that when there is measurement coordinate uncertainty, our proposed method yields significantly improved reconstructions.
+The simulated experiments are performed on 2D CT in the main paper and 3D CT in Appendix \ref{app:ct3d_experiments}.
 We conclude the paper and motivate future work directions in Section \ref{sec:conclusion}.